unm-digital-history/campus-history/essays/University-Police/index.md

 ## Bibliography

-- Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
-Albuquerque, NM: University of New Mexico Press, 2000.
+- Telephone conversation with Rosemary Melendrez, Wednesday 05/01/2025 @ 12:30 P.M.

-- University of New Mexico.
-Bainbridge Bunting Photograph Collection, 1870-1980, collection PICT 000-385, box 6	folder 102.
-Center for Southwest Research, University Libraries, University of New Mexico.
+- Telephone conversation with Mike McGinnes, Tuesday, May 6th, 2025 @ 8:30 A.M.
 - University of New Mexico.
-Dept. of Facility Planning architectural drawings, 1892-2011, collection SWA UNMFPLAN Drawings, Stack 13	Drawer 01.
+Dept. UNM Police, 1922-1995, collection UNMA 171,Box 1.
 Center for Southwest Research, University Libraries, University of New Mexico.
 - University of New Mexico.
-Dept. of Facility Planning Records, 1889-, collection UNMA 028,Box  34.
+Dept. UNM Police, N/A, collection UNMA 171,Box 2.
 Center for Southwest Research, University Libraries, University of New Mexico.